Laufey and Kratos together in a God of War story scene

 Story pillars

-Faye wakes after death
+Laufey wakes after death

 PlayStation Blog First Look / PlayStation game page

-The Everywhen is the story engine
+The Everywhen drives the plot

 PlayStation Blog First Look

-Faye’s family plan is the central stake
+Her family plan is the central stake

 Standalone, but richer with the Norse saga